THONGA CLASSIC TRAIL

-Bring the gees!
-55km of unique trails through the Kosi lake system, down the beaches, up through the coastal forest before a sea safari takes you to coral reefs and crystal waters to drop you back at Sodwana Bay.
+Bring the Gees!
+45km of unique trails starts around the Kosi lake system by the Mozambiquan border, down the untouched beaches, up through the indigenous coastal forest before an ocean safari takes you to out to our warm temperate ocean see dolphins, coral reefs at Sodwana Bay.
 This trail is for those who enjoy trails, adventure, exploring pristine natural areas & exploring.
 We hike around 15km each day.

-We have bent over backwards to try and bring you a cost effective, value added package that includes the transfer from Sodwana Bay to Kosi Bay, all local guides, 4 nights accommodation, all meals prepared locally and overseen by our chef with Michelin restaurant experience, dive mask & snorkel, 2 nights of turtle walks (in season) and all your booze & drinks included.
+We have bent over backwards to try and bring you a cost effective, value added package that includes the transfer from Sodwana Bay to Kosi Bay, all local guides, 4 nights accommodation, all meals prepared locally and overseen by our chef, dive masks & snorkels, 2 nights of turtle walks (in season) and all your booze & drinks included.

 We meet at Sodwana Bay around lunch time where you will leave your car safely parked on a private property.
 From there we transfer you the 100km up the R22 to just short of the Mozambican border to where the trail begins.

-The first afternoon we take you down to stretch the legs on a short 3km hike to the Kosi mouth, en route we stop at a view point where you can see all the way to the second nights stop at Bhanga Nek across the Kosi lake system.
 The Kosi estuary fish traps are unique to this area in that the local people have used these passive capture fish traps for hundreds of years, each fish trap/ kraal being handed down within the family for generations.
 One of our local guides will be present to explain how the hydraulics and lake system works.
-There is also the option to snorkel the “Aquarium” at the mouth to look for money cowries & the highly camouflaged stonefish in the shallows if you’re feeling adventurous!

 DAY 3: BHANGA NEK - BLACK ROCK